bcgov/smk/docs/configuration/layers/vector.md

 Style attributes applied to features based on feature attribute values.
 These style attributes override style attributes with the same name in the `style` property.

-Each conditional style has a `property`, which is the name of a feature attribute, and `conditions`, an array of objects containing a `value`, which is the value of the `property` attribute, and a `style` object.
+Each conditional style has a `property`, which is the name of a feature attribute, and `conditions`, an array of objects containing:

+- `value`: the value of the feature's `property` attribute
+- `style`: an object of style properties and values
+- `operator`: an optional operator to use to compare the condition value to the feature's property value.
+Operators are:
+    - `>` greater than, for number values
+    - `>=` greater than or equal to, for number values
+    - `<` less than, for number values
+    - `<=` less than or equal to, for number values
+    - `exists` a value exists (is not null or undefined)
+    - `!=` not equal to
+    - `=` equal.
+This is also the default if no operator is given.

 In this sample configuration, features having a `Station_Type` value of `Public` will be styled as blue, and features where `Station_Type` is `Private` will be styled as green.